kercre123/victor/tools/sdk/docs/source/tutorial-beginner.rst

     ii.
 For Windows systems:

-    .. warning:: If switching to an iPhone from Android after running the SDK, type in `./androidSdkRemoveTcpRelay.bat` before proceeding.
+.. important:: Communications between iOS devices and a Windows system require `Python 2 <https://www.python.org/downloads/>`_ to be installed.
+Installing Python 2 will not uninstall Python 3 from the system.

+..

       a.
 For iPhone, type the following into the same window and press Enter::

           ./iosSdkTcpRelay.bat

-      .. important:: Communications between iPhone and a Windows system require `Python 2 <https://www.python.org/downloads/>`_ to be installed.
-Installing Python 2 will not uninstall Python 3 from the system.

       b.
 For Android devices, type the following into the same window and press Enter::

           ./androidSdkAddTcpRelay.bat

-  .. important:: Make sure adb (Android Debug Bridge) is installed on your system prior to this step.
-See `the Beginner's Tutorial </tutorial-beginner>`_ for instructions.
+..

+.. warning:: If switching to an iPhone from Android after running the SDK, type in `./androidSdkRemoveTcpRelay.sh` before proceeding.

 .. warning:: Do NOT close the first Terminal window.
 Closing the first Terminal window while operating with the SDK will close communications with the Cozmo robot and cause errors within the program.

 4. In the *second* Terminal window, type ``cd SDKDirectory`` where SDKDirectory is the name of the directory you extracted the SDK into and press Enter.